Doonan, Queensland: History

 The name is believed to come from the Aboriginal word for leaf.

 The name is known to be of Irish descent, named by the settlers in the Bowden clan.
 Said to mean place of trees and hills.

 From the 19th to 20th centuries, Doonan was settled by groups of agropastoralists with 359 acres of land and pastoral activities continued until the 1990s.
 There was a proposal for a link of its railway line from Eumundi to Tewantin, however the project was abandoned due to the outbreak of World War I.

 Doonan Provisional School opened on 2 April 1919, with official opening performed on 9 April 1919 by Harry Walker and Richard Warren, both Members of the Queensland Legislative Assembly.
 In 1920 it became Doonan State School.
 It closed in 1954.
 It was at 813 Eumundi Noosa Road.

 Doonan Lower State School opened in 1924 and closed circa 1931.

+The Doonan venue opened in 1990 and operated as a traditional German restaurant until its closure in 2006.
+The Comiskey Group acquired the two-hectare site in 2006 and opened a new venue on 2 March 2023.

 Noosa Pengari Steiner School opened in 1996.

 Between 2008 and 2013, the whole of Doonan (and the rest of the Shire of Noosa) was within Sunshine Coast Region.